-The Directors have elected to subscribe for Ordinary Shares in Sterling.
-The number of Ordinary Shares issued to each Director will be equal to the Sterling amounts referred to above, divided by the Initial Issue Price at the Relevant Sterling Exchange Rate (rounded down to the nearest whole Ordinary Share).
+^{} Rachael Nutter will subscribe for Ordinary Shares in Sterling.
+The number of Ordinary Shares issued to Rachael Nutter will be equal to the Sterling amounts referred to above, divided by the Initial Issue Price at the Relevant Sterling Exchange Rate (rounded down to the nearest whole Ordinary Share).
+The number of Ordinary Shares issued to Thomas Plagemann will be equal to the US Dollar amounts referred to above, divided by the Initial Issue Price (rounded down to the nearest whole Ordinary Share).

 As at the date of this Prospectus, there are no potential conflicts of interest between any duties owed to the Company of any of the Directors and their private interests and/or other duties.
-Save as disclosed above, immediately following Initial Admission, no Director will have any interest, whether beneficial or non-beneficial, in the share or loan capital of the Company.
+Save as disclosed aboveno Director has any interest, whether beneficial or non-beneficial, in the share or loan capital of the Company.